 Come on board

 We work in partnership with a range of artists, venues, festivals, arts organisations, consultants, academics, educational institutions and teachers.
-We sp most of the languages spoken at Mela and we steer clear of jargon!
-So, come and talk to us – you might be one of these
+We speak most of the languages spoken at Mela and we steer clear of jargon!
+So, come and talk to us – you might be one of these:

 Or quite possibly, none of the above, so lets talk.